-Against this backdrop, the Gold Standard Foundation has as part of a three-year working programme commissioned by the German Federal Environment Ministry (BMU) developed a range of new micro-methodologies for the voluntary offset market.
-These are designed to lower the barriers to market entry and enable activities in the clean energy/energy efficiency sectors to be expanded to take in currently under-represented regions.
-The aim is for these instruments to serve as a catalyser for innovation and institutional capacity-building in the target region in the hope that the solutions will be transferred to other countries.
-It was also hoped that the new concepts would be transferred to the compliance systems in order to promote participation among under-represented regions.
+Against this backdrop, and as part of a three-year work programme, the Federal Environment Ministry (BMU) commissioned the Gold Standard Foundation with the development of a range of new micro-methodologies for use in the voluntary carbon market.
+The aim was for the methodologies to lower the barriers to market entry and allow activities in the clean energy/energy efficiency sectors to be expanded to underrepresented regions.
+It was also hoped that the new methodologies would be transferred to the various compliance systems, thus promoting participation in the regions concerned.

-To break down the barriers that prevent entry to carbon markets in the target region, the Gold Standard developed an integrated approach comprising several different activities and measures.
+To break down the barriers preventing entry to carbon markets in the target region, Gold Standard developed an integrated approach comprising a number of activities and measures.

-A further component of the Gold Standard Programme took the form of a special procedure for projects in crisis regions and refugee camps, where project developers face huge challenges when it comes to contracting the services of an accredited Designated Operation Entity (DOE) to perform the validation and verification process.
-Under these conditions, the new rules allow deviation from the usual procedure and combine a review of existing documentation by the DOEs with an on-site inspection by objective observers, thus providing support for local project activities conducted in crisis regions and refugee camps.
+Yet another component of the Gold Standard Programme took the form of a special procedure for projects in crisis regions and refugee camps, where project developers face huge challenges in contracting the services of an accredited Designated Operation Entity (DOE) for project validation and verification.
+The new rules allow deviation from the usual procedure, thus providing support for project activities in the respective regions and camps.

 The Gold Standard DNA Programme was also part of the work programme.
 Building on experience gained in securing social, environmental and economic contributions, Gold Standard supported DNAs that had introduced stricter procedures for the evaluation of contributions towards sustainable development.
 Agreements entered into with those DNAs underpinned that support.